 ABOUT PROTEST FOOD

 Food plays a crucial role in self-governing one’s life with others.
-We see food in everything- from the everyday where friends and family gather around a kitchen, to neighborhood gatherings, to festivals and rituals, to mutual-aid community fridges around the city, to grassroots political organizing, to hunger strikes, to protests, uprisings, and revolutions.
+We see food in everything- from friends and family gathering around a kitchen, to neighborhood gatherings, to festivals and rituals, to community fridges, to political organizing, to hunger strikes, to protests and revolutions.

 CREDITS